 Merseyside Police MP32 (Photo credit: kenjonbro)

 This continues from Part 1 of the report on the Merseyside Police Authority meeting of the 30th August 2012, which covered agenda items 1 to 5.
-The agenda and reports for item 6 and 7 (apart from appendix 1 for item 6) can be found on the Merseyside Police Authority’s website.
+The agenda and reports for item 6 and 7 (apart from appendix 1 for item 6) could be found on the Merseyside Police Authority’s website but since the Merseyside Police Authority was abolished it no longer has a website.

 Reports of the Chief Constable